hiphops-io/hiphops-io.github.io/docs/hops-syntax.md

 ## Pipelines `[block:on]`

+`on` blocks define a pipeline that will run in response to an event.
+Events can come from third parties such as GitHub via apps, or from your own tasks.

 `on` blocks can be defined at the top level of a .hops config and accepts the following:

 |Name|Type|Required|Multiple|Example|